stefanfreitag/azure_s3_repository_archiver/README.md

 The CodeBuild projects are configured as below

 - Logging to CloudWatch
+  - Configurable retention period.
+Default is one month.
   - Encryption using customer-managed KMS key

 ## Planned Features